|Siting / Review Process

 National Environmental Policy Act (NEPA)

-In the past EFSEC has worked cooperatively with federal agencies to develop EISs, conduct hearings, and publish EISs for projects that fall under both the National Environmental Policy Act and the State Environmental Policy Act.
+EFSEC works cooperatively with federal agencies to develop EISs, conduct hearings, and publish EISs for projects that fall under both the National Environmental policy Act and the State Environmental Policy Act.
 EFSEC's policy is to continue to develop and conduct cooperative NEPA/SEPA reviews when possible.

 The EIS Process